 As part of the investment process, the Manager and the Sub-Investment Manager consider a variety of environmental and social characteristics, as detailed below.
 These environmental and social characteristics are considered using a proprietary Neuberger Berman ESG rating system (the "NB ESG Quotient").
-The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.
+The NB ESG Quotient is built around the concept of sector specific ESG risk and opportunity, and produces an overall ESG rating for issuers by assessing them against certain ESG metrics.

-The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a relatively favourable and/or an improving NB ESG Quotient rating.
-Pursuant to this, the Manager and the Sub-Investment Manager will limit exposure to issuers with a poor NB ESG Quotient rating unless there is a commitment to engage with the issuer with an expectation that the NB ESG Quotient rating will improve over time.
+The Manager and the Sub-Investment Manager use the NB ESG Quotient to promote the environmental and social characteristics listed below by prioritising investment in securities issued by issuers with a favourable and/or an improving NB ESG Quotient rating.
+Pursuant to this, the Manager and the Sub-Investment Manager will limit exposure to issuers with the poorest NB ESG Quotient ratings unless there is a reasonable expectation that the NB ESG Quotient rating will improve over time.

-The following environmental and social characteristics are considered for corporates, where relevant to the specific industry and issuer, as part of the NB ESG Quotient rating:
+The following environmental and social characteristics are considered, where relevant to the specific industry and issuer, as part of the NB ESG Quotient rating for corporate issuers:

-- Environmental Characteristics: biodiversity and land usage; carbon emissions; opportunities in clean technologies; water stress; toxic emissions & waste; financing environmental impact; product carbon footprint; environmental policy; environmental management system; greenhouse gas ("GHG") reduction programme; green procurement policy; and non-GHG air emissions programmes. - The Portfolio aims to achieve a carbon emission intensity level that is at least 10% lower than the broader Asia debt investment universe, represented by the JP Morgan Asian Credit Index (Total Return, USD) (the "Benchmark"), with the intention to further increase the reduction targets over time.
-The Portfolio is actively managed and does not intend to track the Benchmark which is included here for performance comparison purposes. - The Portfolio aims to achieve a higher ESG score as compared to the broader Asia debt investment universe, represented by the Benchmark, based on third party ESG scores from an established external provider.

-• Social Characteristics: health & safety; human capital development; labour management; privacy & data security; product safety & quality; financial products safety; discrimination policy; community involvement programmes; diversity programmes; and human rights policy.
+- Environmental Characteristics: biodiversity and land usage; carbon emissions; opportunities in clean technologies; water stress; toxic emissions & waste; financing environmental impact; product carbon footprint; environmental policy; environmental management system; greenhouse gas ("GHG") reduction programme; green procurement policy; and non-GHG air emissions programmes. - Social Characteristics: health & safety; human capital development; labour management; privacy & data security; product safety & quality; financial products safety; discrimination policy; community involvement programmes; diversity programmes; and human rights policy.